QuentinRa/blog.quentinra.dev/info/linux/scripts/index.md

 <div class="row row-cols-md-2 mt-4"><div class="align-self-center">

-This code is running indefinitely until "read" fails.
+This code is running indefinitely until `read` fails.
 Each time the user press <kbd>ENTER</kbd>, the code will loop, and ask for input again.
-A user can notify the script that the input is done using <kbd>CTRL+D</kbd>, which will make read fail, and end the loop.
+A user can notify the script that the input is done using <kbd>CTRL+D</kbd>, which will make `read` fail, and end the loop.

 ```bash
 while read x; do